 I am currently in Oaxaca, Mexico, and I have eaten sauces for all my meals thus far without issue.
 I have also chosen places teeming with people and families, and watched almost everyone scoop liberal amounts onto their food.

-What if you do get food poisoning?
+What to do if you get food poisoning?

 The tips above are not guarantees and even the most iron cast stomachs can be felled occasionally by a food misadventure.
 It is part and parcel of the risk inherent in traveling.